RogerLuo-Code/coding-practice/docs/lc-solutions/lc1200-1299/lc1202-smallest-string-with-swaps.md

 ## Solution

+The problem can be viewed as a graph problem.
+Each index is a vertex and each given pair is an edge between the vertices.
+An edge implies that we can travel from one vertex to another (i.e., swap them in the conext of this problem).

 ???+ tip
     Since characters in the `pairs` can be swapped **any number of times**, letters in a connected component can be rearranged in any order.
 For example, for `(a, b)` and